About the University Program

 The University Program is Case Western Reserve University’s oldest and largest Doctor of Medicine (MD) program.
 A four-year degree track, it is designed to train well-rounded physicians on four cornerstones: clinical mastery, research and scholarship, leadership, and civic professionalism.

-In the University Program, our primary goal is to train students to treat disease, promote health, and examine the social and behavioral context of illness in the rapidly changing healthcare environment of the 21st century.
+In the University Program, our mission is to develop compassionate, reflective, and clinically expert healthcare practitioners through collaborative, human-centered education that advances discovery, honors each patient’s unique story, and prepares graduates to understand the contexts that shape health.
+Our staff and faculty train students to promote health, treat disease, and examine the social and behavioral context of illness in the rapidly changing healthcare environment of the 21st century.

 Fast Facts